A first-class approach of higher derivative Maxwell-Chern-Simons Proca model

 \section{Abstract}

-The equivalence from the point of view of the Hamiltonian path integral quantization between a higher derivative extension of Maxwell-Chern-Simons Proca model and some gauge invariant theories is investigated in the framework of gauge unfixing approach.
+The equivalence between a higher derivative extension of Maxwell-Chern-Simons Proca model and some gauge invariant theories from the point of view of the Hamiltonian path integral quantization in the framework of gauge-unfixing approach is investigated.
 The Hamiltonian path integrals of the first-class systems take manifestly Lorentz-covariant forms.